vainalibi/itachi/README.txt

 Add Itachi to your server

-Clone the branch to your PC or server
+Clone the master branch to your PC or server

 Generate and copy a token for your bot from the bot page and paste it into the auth.json file